 So, how can you reach the Falkland Islands?
 There are two main ways to reach the archipelago.
 The first option is to take one of the twice-weekly flights from RAF Brize Norton, which goes via Cape Verde for a refuelling stop.
 While the lengthy 18-hour flight is predominantly for members of the armed forces and their families, there are tickets available for civilians.

 The other main option is to fly from Chile or São Paulo with LATAM.
 The islands are also a popular stop on cruise ships travelling the region or going to Antarctica, but you will definitely want more than a day or two to experience everything this area has to offer.
+Also, have a look at Mjet to hire a private jet australia.

 The Falkland Islands are ideal for nature lovers, with incredible amounts of fauna abundant on the islands.
 From king penguins to seals and albatrosses to sea lions, there is no shortage of animal life here.
 Take a helicopter to Volunteer Point to see the largest king penguin colony in the Falklands or watch gentoo penguins on the beach on Bleaker Island.